Redback-Operations/redback-orion/Player_Tracking/Player_Tracking_Data_science/Field_and_Object_Detection/Readme.md

 1. **Object Detection**: https://universe.roboflow.com/roboflow-jvuqo/football-players-detection-3zvbc/model/12
 2. **Field Detection**: https://universe.roboflow.com/roboflow-jvuqo/football-field-detection-f07vi/model/15

+As well as some predefined classes from  <https://blog.roboflow.com/camera-calibration-sports-computer-vision/#using-keypoint-detection-models>

 I attempted to train myself with the same dataset, but could not achieve nearly the same amount of accuracy.

 ## How does it work?